Soumyajit21213/Gujarat_Robofest_Maze_Solver/README.md

 This folder contains the Arduino source code used to program the maze-solving robot.

-- **How to Use:**
+- **Requirement:**
-  - Open the `.ino` files in [Arduino IDE](https://www.arduino.cc/en/software) (version 2.3.2 or later recommended).
+  - To open the `.ino` files , you need [Arduino IDE](https://www.arduino.cc/en/software) (version 2.3.2 or later recommended).
-  - Follow the comments in the code to understand how the maze-solving logic is implemented.
-  - Upload the code to your ESP32-S3 microcontroller to test the robot's functionality.
+  - Make sure your ESP32-S3 microcontroller is getting recognized by your system .

 ### 2. [PCB Design/](./PCB%20Design)

 This folder contains the design files for the robot's custom PCB.

-- **How to Use:**
-  - Files are in formats compatible with **Altium Designer**.
-  - Use these files to review the schematic, layout, and routing of the PCB.
-  - If you plan to modify the PCB, make sure you have experience with PCB design software.

 ### 3. [Proposal/](./Proposal)

-This folder contains the project proposal documents.

-- **How to Use:**
-  - Review the proposal to understand the project's objectives, methodology, and outcomes.
+This folder contains the project proposal documents to understand the project's objectives, methodology, and outcomes.
-  - Documents may be in `.pdf` or `.docx` format.

 ---